rr1000/slate/source/index.md

 ## Security Incident Procedures - 164.308(a)(6)(i)

 ```
 Catalyze has implemented a formal incident response plan (IRP), which discusses the procedures for identifying, responding to, and escalating suspected and confirmed security breaches.
-Catalyze, Inc. has implemented an incident response team for the purposes of dealing with potential security breaches.
-The IRP has specific types of incidents to be aware of and look out for, as well as some common types of incidents that are monitored for within the environment.
+Catalyze has implemented an incident response team for the purposes of dealing with potential security breaches.
+The IRP has specific types of incidents to look out for, as well as some common types of incidents that are monitored for within the environment.
 ```

 Standard | Description